Li Jinhui: Career

 Although Li was forced to disband the Bright Moonlight group due to pressure from the Kuomintang (KMT) and financial troubles, he established the Beauty School for Girls in 1928 so that he could continue to work with a group of his pupils.
 After a financially unsuccessful tour with his girls, Li released a wildly popular album called Family Love Songs and later released Patriotic Songs in 1932.
 Armed with the success of his first album, Li reconstituted the Bright Moon Song and Dance Troupe in 1929 and toured around the country.
 The tour began mostly as political squeeze due to the National Revolutionary Army during the Northern Expedition.
 When he was situated at Singapore, that was when his "period song" compositions began.
 The style would have some western influence and it moved Chinese music to a new direction.
 Those period songs would then be labeled as shidaiqu.

 As radio became more widely accessible, so then did Li's jazz, for which he received vicious criticism as “Yellow (or pornographic) Music.”
 One 1934 reviewer said of Li that he is “vulgar and depraved beyond the hope of redemption…[but] as popular as ever”.
 His greatest source of Jazz influence came from American Buck Clayton who worked with Li for two years.
 Clayton played a major role in shaping the musical scores written by Li.
 Li's revolutionary Chinese jazz music dominated the nightlife scene, and it was performed at cabarets, cafes and nightclubs around southeast Asia.
 Li himself led the first all-Chinese jazz band, which played at an upscale Shanghai nightclub.
 Li's songs were often performed by different “song-and-dance troupes” composed of female singers and male musicians, many of whom had formerly been members of Li's groups.
 Among the stars who came to prominence due to Li's efforts were Wang Renmei, Nie Er, and Zhou Xuan.
 Zhou Xuan would later become one of the Seven great singing stars of the Republic of China.

 In 1931, Li's troupe merged with the Lianhua Film Company.
 Li began writing music for films like Romance at the Dancehall, one of China's first musical talkies.
 Li's music began to be associated with the urban mass marketing of the female image, and an obsession with stardom and commercialism.
 By 1934, the musical and star-driven movement he began progressed without him.
 In 1949 he was a composer for the Shanghai Animation Film Studio.
 Li continued to compose music the rest of his life, though he would eventually pay dearly for his fame.
-Classified as a founder of Yellow Music by the Communist Party of China, he became a victim of political persecution during the Cultural Revolution.
+Classified as a founder of Yellow Music by the Chinese Communist Party (CCP), he became a victim of political persecution during the Cultural Revolution.